mwhelan/Specify/docs/getting-started.md

-# Getting Started
+## Installing and Configuring Specify

 I am assuming that you have a test project that you want to write tests in and that you are using Visual Studio.
-This could be a unit tests project for MsTest, or a class library for other types of test frameworks.
+This could be a unit tests project for MsTest, or a class library for other test frameworks.

 ## Add NuGet package
 Specify is available as a NuGet package.
 You can add it via the `Manage NuGet Packages` dialog or by the `Package Manager Console`.